mapp-digital/Mapp-Cloud-WordPress/readme.txt

 1. Add the plugin to your admin panel.
 2. Add your Tag Integration ID /GTM ID.
 Leave the Tag Integration domain as is unless you host the tracking script on your own servers.
-3. Optionally, exclude keys from the data layer.
+3. Optionally, exclude keys from the datalayer.
 4. Optionally, exclude users logged into the WordPress admin panel from being tracked via the pixel.
 5. Optionally, add your Mapp Acquire script tag.
 6. Save the plugin in WordPress.